strimzi/strimzi-kafka-oauth/HACKING.md

     sudo systemctl restart docker

-Enable the daemon so it's automatically started when system boots up:
+Enable the daemon so it's automatically started when the system boots up:

     sudo systemctl enable docker